-- Flexible tool that adapts to the conditions and possibilities of each country and of HACOFCO's coffee suppliers at origin. - It covers the entire supply chain, guaranteeing traceability for compliance with the requirements requested by the guide. - Focused on continuous improvement. - Verified and monitored through a second or third party. - It is aligned with the main sustainability programs that exist for coffee as well as the main requirements and/or legislation of the international markets.
+- Flexible tool that adapts to the conditions and possibilities of each country and HACOFCO's coffee suppliers at origin. - The scope of the requirements ensure that a reliable traceability system is in place. - Focused on continuous improvement. - Verified and monitored through a second or third party. - It is aligned with relevant sustainability programs for coffee as well as requirements and/or legislations of international markets.

-HACOFCO Sustainability Guide Structure
+HACOFCO Sustainability Standard Structure

-HACOFCO's sustainability guide is divided into four dimensions:
+HACOFCO's sustainability standard is divided into four dimensions: